oser520/ud/fswd/proj1/README.md

 This will only include a search for the two movies in the list, and default movies will be ignored.
 Excluding default movies requires that some movies be specified via at least a list or file.

-## Tip
-If you are searching for movies, then a higher degree of specificity is likely to lead to a higher rate of success.
-For example, instead of searching for __Avengers__, search for __Marvel's Avengers__.

 ## Details